amitguptagwl/Java-Rule-Book/README.md

 2. cannot be static
 3. Constructor gets called after initializing memory by JVM.
 4. Declaration of any member is fully independent from any other class/interface.
-5. You can extend 1 class but multiple interfaces.
-6. Can have static member and static block which are executed first in the class and top to bottom.
+5. Can have static member and static block which are executed first in the class and top to bottom.
-7. All classes has default constructor, with no statement inside, by default until you create any constructor manually.
+6. All classes has default constructor, with no statement inside, by default until you create any constructor manually.

 ####Interface
 1. It's all member fields are **public** (since has no implementation private fields can't be used), **final** (since interfance can't be instanciated they can have only 1 value) **static** (since interfance can't be instanciated and member field are not the responsibilities for other class).